cotonne/ctf/binary/README.md

 ### Sections

  - .text: executable program
- - .data: constant / static values
+ - .data: constant / static values, global and static variables that are explicitly initialized by the program.
- - .bss: uninitialized buffer space
+ - .bss: uninitialized buffer space, part of the data segment, contains statically allocated variables

 ## Gdb